 Resources for Optimal Care of the Injured Patient outlines the resources necessary for optimal care and is used as a guide for the development of trauma centers throughout the United States.
 It is the document by which trauma centers are reviewed by the ACS-approved site surveyors.

 The designation of trauma facilities is a geopolitical process by which empowered entities, government or otherwise, are authorized to designate.
 The ACS does not designate trauma centers; instead, it verifies the presence of the resources listed in Resources for Optimal Care of the Injured Patient.
+Read more about ACS trauma verification below.

 The ACS Verification, Review, and Consultation (VRC) Program is designed to assist hospitals in the evaluation and improvement of trauma care and provide objective, external review of institutional capability and performance.
 These functions are accomplished by an on-site review of the hospital by a peer review team, experienced in the field of trauma care.
 The team assesses commitment, readiness, resources, policies, patient care, performance improvement, and other relevant features of the program as outlined in Resources for Optimal Care of the Injured Patient.